d12frosted/vulpea/bench/PERFORMANCE.md

 3. **find-file (slowest)** – Visits files exactly like `find-file`, so `.dir-locals.el` and file-visiting hooks are honored.

-Buffer reuse still delivers the big win (7x faster than creating a fresh temp buffer), but now you can retain correctness by enabling per-file `org-mode` execution when you need it.
+Buffer reuse still delivers significant wins (3-4x speedup), but now you can retain correctness by enabling per-file `org-mode` execution when you need it.

 ## The Critical Choice: Parse Method